doivglser/mindevenviro-fanciful/README.md

 ° Changes MAC - addresses, to obtain a new IP, "ctrl+C" quit's and revert the connected interface, to vendor's MAC - address.

+° Antivirus engine ClamAV and NIDS solution Snort.

 ° Checks syntax with "python -m pgb", "perl -wc", "bash -xvn" and "php -l"

 ° Restart Server's

+° Web surfing with Firefox-esr and local/web media experience with VLC

 ° Customizable scripts